Code-Institute-Submissions/ci-bloggy/bloggy/docs/TESTING.md

 Once home page loads, users are presented with all posts on Bloggy.
 First 6 posts are present on page with pagination displayed at the bottom of the page for navigation to more posts.

+If the user is logged in, underneath their posts, alongside read link, edit and delete links will be displayed.
+Similarly if admin user is logged in, edit and delete links will display for all posts.

 ### 🛠 Home page and posts searching

 MongoDB text search is utilised to search the database based on user's query.
 Indexes are set up for *title*, *description* & *body* fields - hence, users can search for posts based on title, description or tags.

+If the user is logged in, underneath their posts, alongside read link, edit and delete links will be displayed.
+Similarly if admin user is logged in, edit and delete links will display for all posts.

 Note that MongoDB is automatically ignoring 'stop' words, more on which can be read [here](https://docs.mongodb.com/manual/reference/operator/query/text/#stop-words).
 These can be disabled by creating an index but I've chosen not to disable them.